 Introduction: What is a Data Logger?

 There are exceptions to this driven by measurement types that are commonly found together.
 The best example here is a temperature and relative humidity datalogger.
 This is a common type of mixed measurement data logger found from the low end of the market to high end, ultra-precise units.
 The low end of the data logger market features units which only measure a single value such as temperature or humidity.
 As you move up the scale in cost and complexity, there are models for measuring nearly any value.
-Some of these loggers are dedicated to a certain input type, others are programmable and scalable for different types.
+Some of these loggers are dedicated to a certain input type, others are configurable for different or mixed input types.
 We offer loggers for the following types of signal inputs: Temperature, Relative Humidity, Voltage/Current, Pressure, Event/State, Frequency, PH, Pulse, Serial and more.

 How Accurate Are Data Loggers?

 There are loggers with accuracy specifications from basic but useable accuracy; 1-2% full scale, to high accuracy specialized units; in the 0.01% full-scale range.
 A temperature logger used for warehouse monitoring would typically have 1-2 degrees Fahrenheit accuracy.